Mashhad Urban Railway

 Mashhad Urban Railway (قطار شهری مشهد, the literal translation of the name from Persian) is a rapid transit system in Mashhad, Iran.
 It is the second oldest rapid transit system in Iran.
 The system has been known by a number of terms, including "light rail" or "light metro" and "urban rail" or "metro", but while its lines are built to different standards the system features full-grade separation and the frequent headways generally associated with rapid transit.
 The Mashhad Urban Railway operates Line 1 from 6 to 22:00 daily.

 As of 2025, the system operates 3 lines; Line 1, inaugurated in 2011, is an east-west light rail line connecting to the airport.
 Line 2, inaugurated in 2017, is a heavy rail route along the city's north-south axis.
 Line 3, in partial operation since 2025, is also built to heavy rail standards and serves the central area around Imam Reza shrine.

+List of stations

+Mashhad Metro has 4 inner-city lines (1, 2, 3, 4).
+The total number of stations on these lines is 83 with a length of 90.5 km.